tableau/tabjolt/readme.md

 Please ensure you are using the port `5432` to connect to postgres.
 Also, please ensure you are supplying the same password for the `postgres` user that is mentioned in `perftestconfig.yaml` file in your `\config` folder.

   &nbsp;
   &nbsp;

-12. After issuing the command for `RunTabjolt.bat`, I received the following error: `Option only takes one value:` for `RunTabjolt.bat` command.
-What am I missing?
+**12. After issuing the command for `RunTabjolt.bat`, I received the following error: `Option only takes one value:` for `RunTabjolt.bat` command.
+What am I missing?**

 **Console output**: